kfgodel/diamond/wiki/sources/parameter-sources_api_guide.md

 Diamond.parameters().from(nativeParameter)
 ```
-Outputs the Diamond pararameter from the native instance
+Outputs the Diamond parameter from the native instance
 ```java
 Object arg0
 ```